pliablepixels/pyzmutils/README.md

 import pyzmutils.logger as zmlog

 logger = zmlog.ZMLogger()
+# You can also specify a module name and a conf path manually
+# if you don'y specify a module name, then the process name is taken
+# logger = zmlog.ZMLogger(name='mymodule', conf='/etc/zm')

 logger.Warning('This is a Warning') logger.Info('This is an Info') logger.Debug(1,'This is a Debug 1')